-With the division of 3 types of closed sets, the computation graph can be reorganized into a division tree (Figure~\ref{FigDivisionTree}) where a non-leaf node would be a closed set and its children would be its corresponding division.
-The root node is the whole computation graph, the largest closed set, and the leaf nodes would be single tensors in the computation graph.
-With the division tree, we can use divide-and-conquer method to search for optimal solution of Eqn.\ref{eqnCostReforward}.
+With the definition of three types of IS and their divisions, we can build a division tree from the computation graph (Figure~\ref{FigDivisionTree}) where a non-leaf node would be an IS and its children would be its corresponding division.
+The root node of the whole computation graph is the largest IS, and the leaf nodes are single tensors in the computation graph.

 \begin{Theo} The division tree of a computation graph is unique and complete. \end{Theo}